 Build them into part of your itinerary, set aside time to do day trips, or pass through them on your way to other attractions – there are so many ways you can easily catch a glimpse of Korea’s history, preserved.

-We’ve listed the five best hanok villages in Seoul that you need to visit below.
+In this article, we’ve listed the five best hanok villages in Seoul that you need to visit \.
 If you want to find out more, click on the links to read a detailed article on how you can effectively and efficiently explore each hanok village.

 1. Bukchon Hanok Village